 Hey guys, TJ Banski here!
 Coming at you from the Pacific Northwest!
 Going on adventures, eating good food, fitness and writing are my passions, so I figured why not blog about it and share my adventures.
 Life is amazing!
 Let’s go!

 I made a commitment to myself to set aside a half hour to an hour to practice what I had learned.
 Putting to muscle memory every type of kick and hand technic.
-When life had some unexpected turns, my grandmother from Alaska passing away, fights with my best friend at the time, other family members in and out of the hospital.
+When life had some unexpected turns, my grandmother, from Alaska passing away fights with my best friend at the time, other family members in and out of the hospital.
 I would attend double classes to make up for classes I had missed.
 During the summers I would attend four classes a week.
 I attended 3 to 5 different tournaments every few months, one way or another taking 1st, 2nd or 3rd in every category.
 I set the bar for new students to kick and jump higher.
-Bringing in a few of the white belts under my wing i taught them what i knew and that helped me fine tune my techniques.
-I poured my blood, sweats and tears into achieving this goal, quiet literally.
+Bringing in a few of the white belts under my wing I taught them what I knew and that helped me fine tune my techniques.
+I poured my blood, sweats, and tears into achieving this goal, quite literally.
 From When I first broke a board that left on my ankle bruised for a month I could barely walk on it to when I had my first defeat in a sparring match against a lady who literally knocked the wind out of me.
 I kept going, I pushed through all the aches I felt and the personal obstacles I faced.
 Now the average time for a person to become a black belt is in four to five years.
 I did it 3 and half years.
-I was ambitious and persistent in learning all the fundamental techquines- control, discipline, integrity and to have an indomable spirit to over come any odds.
+I was ambitious and persistent in learning all the fundamental techniques- control, discipline, integrity and to have an indomitable spirit to overcome any odds.

 My quote I would leave you today is Live life with a kick and a smile.
 Keep kicking when life gets hard and why frown, when you can smile through it. -TJ Banski